 How to Make Stuffed Sweet Potatoes

-Prepare the baked sweet potatoes by placing them into the oven about 1 hour prior to the time your meat will be ready.
-Alternately, begin cooking in the microwave about 20 minutes prior to time to eat.
+Prepare the baked sweet potatoes by placing them into the oven about 1 hour before the time your meat will be ready.
+Alternately, begin cooking in the microwave about 20 minutes before the time to eat.
 Cook in 5-minute increments in the microwave until tender.

-Once the pork has cooked through, remove it from the slow cooker and pull/shred with forks.
+Once the pork has cooked through, remove it from the slow cooker and pull/shred it with forks.
+Add 2 cups of reserved cooking liquid from the slow cooker to the pork and onions. n

-Open your sweet potatoes and top with pork, then a drizzle bbq sauce over the top.
+Open your sweet potatoes and top with pork, then drizzle bbq sauce over the top.

 Pulled Pork Stuffed Sweet Potatoes